Blood tests can have a major impact on your DWI case. You and your attorney need to explore the circumstances of the blood test:

 - Were there any mistakes made?

-Ever since Mr. Heinrich’s 7th grade science class, we split directions.
+I am attorney Patrick Nolan, one of the founders of this firm.
+Ever since Mr. Heinrich’s 7th grade science class, we students went in different directions.
 Some of us enjoyed science and digging into math and the why and how it works.
-Some of us didn’t and explored other interests.
-Mr. Heinrich taught Attorney Patrick Nolan that the how and the why were frequently more important than the what.
+I was one of those students who cared about the intricacies of science.
+Some didn’t and explored other interests.
+Mr. Heinrich taught me that the how and the why were frequently more important than the what.

 The state will present the “what” against you at trial, when they say, “Joe Smith’s blood was tested by the highway patrol crime lab and found to be at .09 percent blood alcohol level.”

-We look at how that result was reached.
+When Nolan, Mulford & DeLeeuw represents you, I will probe beyond that statement of the prosecutor.
+I will look at how that result was reached.
 Did the lab tech follow proper lab procedures?
 Was contamination introduced somewhere in the process?
-What did the other runs in the gas chromotography machine’s batch look like.
+What did the other runs in the gas chromatography machine’s batch look like?
 Before you can quantitate, you must separate.
-At Nolan Law Firm, we understand the science.
+At Nolan, Mulford & DeLeeuw, LLC, we understand the science.